Blog » Becoming a Coach » How to Become a Grief Coach?

 What are the Certifications to become a Grief Coach?

-Certifications to become a Grief Coach are becoming increasingly popular.
-Certification programs can offer grief coaches the skills and knowledge they need to provide support to individuals and families dealing with grief.
-Becoming a certified grief coach can provide individuals with valuable skills in working with grieving individuals
+In my career of more than ten years as a life coach I have seen certifications becoming increasingly popular.
+Although not necessary, certification programs can offer grief coaches the skills and knowledge they need to provide support to individuals and families dealing with grief.
+Becoming a certified grief coach can provide individuals with valuable skills in working with grieving individuals.
+Recent statistics are evidence that certification programs are on a rise as a proof of a coach’s credibility.

-There are many grief coach certifications available, but the most common ones are from the American Academy of Grief Counseling AAGC and the Center for Loss and Life Transition.
+My research into the certification programs available for grief coaching indicates there are many grief coach certifications available, but the most common ones are from the American Academy of Grief Counseling (AAGC) and the Center for Loss and Life Transition.
 The AAGC offers a certification program designed for professionals who work with bereaved individuals, such as therapists, social workers, nurses, and clergy.
 The program consists of three levels: basic, intermediate, and advanced.
+I also found the Global Grief Institute’s certification programs very well planned out.

 How much does a Grief Coach Earn?